 The established dialogue between Ioannis & Brice consists of long sequences of 20, 30 or 40 minutes without interruption, continuously relayed between the two in order to go further with each new sequence.
 The two stage dialecticians thus appear as comrades, not opponents.

-Then at the corner of some episode from Jean-Luc Godard's Histoire(s) du Cinéma, the latter says the following phrase, which resonates like a mantra: "Make sure you have exhausted all that is communicated through stillness and silence."
+Then at the corner of some episode from Jean-Luc Godard's Histoire(s) du Cinéma, the latter quotes Robert Bresson’s following phrase, which resonates like a mantra: "Make sure you have exhausted all that is communicated through stillness and silence."

 Concept and interpretation Ioannis Mandafounis, Brice Catherin